Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ### Action Information

-This section displays all the possible actions and conditions that are available in ACA and give a detailed description of each.
+This section displays all the possible actions and conditions that are available in Content Accelerator and give a detailed description of each.

 ### Search Tool